Ebay Find: 1983 Ford LTD Brougham – All Things to Nobody

 In LX guise (available only in 1984 and 1985), which included a sport suspension and a 5.0L V8, the LTD effectively functioned as a four-door Mustang (which it basically was, since they shared the same Fox platform bones and even the same “phone dial” alloy wheels).
 Never in its previous 20 years had the LTD ever been marketed as a performance car.

 Predictably, the LTD LX was a slow seller, with only 3,367 finding buyers between 1984 and 1985.
 Good luck finding one today – even the many sleuths here at CC have yet to spot one.
 Ironically, those few who could overcome the cognitive dissonance of the LTD LX were probably the least disappointed by the compromises embodied by the transitional Fox-bodied LTD. By all accounts, the LTD LX was a pretty solid sports sedan for the day – not surprising given its Mustang GT running gear.
+The LTD LX even saw duty at Bob Bondurant’s high-performance driving school as instruction cars.

 While Ford CEO Don Peterson may have found performance religion at this time, Ford’s LTD customers decidedly did not.
-Not surprisingly, the concept of an LTD sport sedan was a bridge too far for most buyers, so for the final abridged 1986 model year the LX and its V8 engine were both out, and whitewall tires were back in.
+Unfortunately, the concept of an LTD sport sedan was a bridge too far for most buyers, so for the final abridged 1986 model year the LX and its V8 engine were both out, and whitewall tires were back in.

 At this point, the LTD name was just about used up.
 The mid-size LTD would be gone after 1986, being replaced by the far more successful Taurus (ironically a name that would also ultimately get used up, but that is a story for another day).
 The Panther-based LTD Crown Victoria would soldier on for a few more years, before dropping the “LTD” and just becoming the Ford Crown Victoria in 1992.